manny-lee/pyco/README.md

 Whhen you need to create python script by python, this will help you.
 * It makes indent in your script automatically.
 * you can get out of code-block, function, or class very simply.
-* It make blank line between function or class automatically.
+* It makes blank lines between function or class automatically.

 ### example 1